UPDATE REGARDING COVID-19:

 Do you want to put your best foot forward on paper?
 Your cover letter and resume are the documents you use to market yourself to employers — so you can’t afford to have mistakes.
 We will assist you in polishing these documents to highlight the skills employers are seeking.
 Bring a paper copy of your cover letter and/or resume to the meeting.
 The Stuckert Career Center has tips and sample letters here.

-For a detailed presentation on basic resume writing, click here
+For a detailed webinar recording on basic resume writing, click here.

 Do you want to improve your interviewing skills?
 Practice interviews are an excellent way to get better.
 Schedule a practice interview with us today.
 Plan to dress professionally, bring a copy of your resume and the position for which you are interviewing if you would like the interview tailored for a specific position.
 Want to practice from the privacy of your own computer?
 Access InterviewStream directly from your computer through your Handshake Career Management System.
 Example questions and etiquette information can be found here.

 The James and Gay Hardymon Center for Student Success on the third floor of F. Paul Anderson Tower has an interview room available that can be reserved for phone or web/video interviews.
-To reserve the room, please log in to our system, Handshake, and create a new appointment with EGR Interview Room for the appointment type “EGR Interview Room Reservation.”
+To reserve the room, please log in to our system, Handshake, and create a new "appointment" with EGR Interview Room for the appointment type use “EGR Interview Room Reservation,” which will automatically give you a 2-hour window of time.
+If you need more time, email EngrCareer@uky.edu so we can change the appointment to a longer time block for you.

 Finding an internship or a co-op position